 - Limited selection: Interest-free financing may only be available for certain types of vehicles.
 First, the car you purchase will almost certainly need to be new.
 Auto manufacturers also tend to reserve special financing offers for vehicle models where there’s a surplus in stock that they need to move.

 - Limited repayment options: Depending on the offer, your repayment options with 0 percent financing may be more limited.
 Often, you’ll have less time to repay the loan than you might have otherwise.
 Of course, there’s nothing wrong with repaying a loan quickly, but you should be sure that you can afford the higher monthly payment without straining your budget.

 Automakers want you to purchase your next vehicle from their company, not a competitor.
 This is a key reason 0 percent financing offers exist in the first place.
 In the interest of attracting new customers, auto manufacturers often offer bonus cash rebates to buyers.

 Sadly, an auto manufacturer might not let you take advantage of both 0 percent financing and bonus cash.
 If you’re faced with this dilemma, you’ll have to decide which savings opportunity is the better deal.

-An auto loan calculator can help you compare apples to oranges when it comes to 0 percent financing versus bonus cash incentives.
-Sometimes taking the cash rebate an auto dealer offers along with a higher loan APR will make the most sense as far as overall savings.
+Using an auto finance calculator can help you compare 0 percent financing versus bonus cash incentives.
+Sometimes taking the cash rebate an auto dealer offers along with a higher loan APR yields better overall savings.
 In other instances, 0 percent financing might be the clear winner.